uc-cdis/gen3.org/content/products/workspaces.md

 g3Teaser:
   title: Workspaces
   detail: Gen3 workspaces are secure data analysis environments in the cloud that can access data from one or more data resources, including Gen3 Data Commons.
 Workspaces are often fully integrated with a specific data commons, and coming soon are workspaces as stand-alone analysis environments with a user pay model.
-  para1: Gen3 Workspaces use the Gen3 Framework Services for user authentication and authorization and for retrieving data objects and metadata from data resources, like Gen3 Data Commons.
+  para1: Gen3 Workspaces utilize the Gen3 Framework Services for user authentication and authorization and for retrieving data objects and metadata from data resources, like Gen3 Data Commons.
   para2: By default Gen3 Workspaces include Jupyter notebooks and RStudio.
-Workspaces can be further configured to offer a variety of analysis environment "flavors", pre-loaded with various custom applications.
+Workspaces can be further customized to offer a variety of analysis environment "flavors", pre-loaded with various applications.
 Virtually any application can be integrated into a Gen3 Workspace, like analysis workflows, data processing pipelines, or data visualization apps.
 g3Feature:
   f1:
     title: RStudio